 We are excited to announce the release of several new software products to members of the VMware Academic Program and the VMware IT Academy Program.
-All licenses are made available to academic institutions via the VMware Academic Software Licensing Program for the purpose of teaching, learning, and research.
-The software and licenses may not be used for campus infrastructure, non-academic purposes, or any for-profit activity.
+All licences are made available to academic institutions via the VMware Academic Software Licencing Program for the purpose of teaching, learning, and research.
+The software and licences may not be used for campus infrastructure, non-academic purposes, or any for-profit activity.

 Refer to the www.vmware.com/products for a list of features available for each product edition.
 For example, vCenter server is now included in vSphere Enterprise.